Paekchŏng: During the Goryeo dynasty

-In the Joseon period
+Early Joseon Dynasty

 In the early days of the founding of the Joseon Dynasty, King Sejong consolidated the various outcaste groups with ordinary farmers.
-This combined group called "baekjeong", the name of the general peasant group in the Goryeo period.
+This combined group was called "paekchŏng", the name of the general peasant group in the Goryeo period.
 King Sejong also put them on the family register, gave them lands to plant, settled them into fixed communities, and tried to keep them under state control.
 However, the common policies of King Sejong could not overcome the prejudices of the ordinary people, who continued to discriminate against the descendants of outcastes.
 Even government officials did not follow the instructions of the king.

-Moreover, it seems that the baekjeong did not change their existing lifestyle or occupation easily.
+Moreover, it seems that the paekchŏng did not change their existing lifestyle or occupation easily.
 They settled in one area but did not try to farm, instead engaging in the production and sale of wicker products, slaughtering, singing and dancing.
-In this situation, integration of the baekjeong into the ordinary peasantry was not easy and the practice of discrimination and suppression against them continued.
+In this situation, integration of the paekchŏng into the ordinary peasantry was not easy and the practice of discrimination and suppression against them continued.
 In particular, the mainstream group regarded the life and customs of the butchers as despicable, antisocial, non-normative, and even potentially criminal.